-Families contact us when they need a lawyer to help them through challenging times.
-We understand grief, shock and fear.
-We understand the financial challenges, and we know that families need answers and justice.
+Families contact Pritzker Hageman law firm when they need a lawyer to help them through the most challenging time of their lives.
+We understand the grief, shock, and fear that happens when you lose a loved one unexpectedly.
+We understand the financial challenges that follow, and we know that your family needs answers and justice.

-If you need a lawyer to help after the death of a loved one, we can provide the support you need to carry your family though these challenging times.
+If you need a lawyer to help after the death of a loved one, we can provide the support you need to carry your family through these challenging times.

+Here’s what happened.
 A 53-year-old bicyclist was killed by a semitrailer.
-The police report stated that the accident was the fault of the bicyclist, a wife and mother of two.
-The family hired us to find out the truth.
-We found the truck driver did not monitor his right outside mirrors during the fatal turn.
-The case went to trial, and the jury found in favor of the family.
+The police report stated that the accident was the fault of the bicyclist who was a wife and mother of two.
+Her family hired us to find out the truth.
+Our investigation found that the truck driver did not monitor his right outside mirrors during the fatal turn.
+The case went to trial, and the jury voted in favor of the family.

 When a loved one’s death is avoidable, unnecessary, and premature–when someone caused the loved one to die–it is so much harder to move on.
-Seeking justice won’t bring the loved one back, but at least it provides some measure of honor and fairness.
-And holding the wrongdoer accountable helps ensure that the same thing does not happen to someone else.
+Seeking justice won’t bring your loved one back, but at least it provides some measure of honor and fairness.
+Holding the wrongdoer accountable helps ensure that the same thing does not happen to someone else.